spoo-me/url-shortener/contributing.md

     More information on how to do this can be found in the [Basic Jinja2 Templating Engine introduction](#️-basic-jinja2-templating-engine-introduction) section.

-10. Format you code, more information on how to do this can be found in the [Styleguides](#styleguides) section
+10. Format your code, more information on how to do this can be found in the [Styleguides](#styleguides) section

 11. Commit your changes